freenas/freenas-docs/userguide/snippets/upgradingazfspool.rst

    Upgrading a ZFS Pool

-The warning reminds you that a pool upgrade is irreversible.
+The warning serves as a reminder that a pool upgrade is not reversible.
 Click :guilabel:`OK` to proceed with the upgrade.

 The upgrade itself only takes a few seconds and is non-disruptive.
 It is not necessary to stop any sharing services to upgrade the